carpentries-incubator/genome-mining/_episodes/03-bigscape.md

 ## Introduction

 In the previous section, we learnt how to study the BGCs encoded by each of the genomes of our analyses.
 In case you are interested in the study of a certain BGC or a certain strain, this may be enough.
 However, sometimes the researcher aims to compare the biosynthetic potential of tens or hundreds of genomes.
-To perform this kind of analysis, we will use BiG-SCAPE, a workflow that will compare all the BGCs detected by antiSMASH to find their relatedness.
+To perform this kind of analysis, we will use BiG-SCAPE (Navarro-Muñoz et al., 2019), a workflow that will compare all the BGCs detected by antiSMASH to find their relatedness.
 BiG-SCAPE will search for Pfam domains (Mistry et al., 2021) in the protein sequences of each BGC.
 Then, the Pfam domains will be linearized compared, creating different similarity networks and scoring the similarity of each pair of clusters.
 Based on this, the diverse BGCs will be classified on Gene Cluster Families (GCFs) to facilitate their study.
 A single GCF is supposed to encompass BGCs that produce chemically related metabolites (molecular families).

 Let's see how this analysis can be done: